 In the 15th century, a wealthy landowner named Lê Lợi was given a supernatural sword from his angels.
-With this sword, he successfully drove the occupying Ming Army off his and the surrounding lands.
-Thus, he was crowned emperor by the people.
+With this sword, he successfully drove the occupying Ming Army off of his own and surrounding lands.
+Thus, the people crowned him as their emperor.

 One day, Lê Lợi was taking a leisurely boat ride in a lake when a massive golden turtle surfaced.
 Now that the battles were over, Lê Lợi knew that he must return his magical sword, so he placed it on the back of the turtle, who swam into the depths of the lake.
 The return of the sword brought peace to the land, So, Lê Lợi renamed the lake, which is located near present-day Hanoi, “Hồ Hoàn Kiếm,” which translates to “Lake of the Returned Sword.”

 Similar to the Native American creation legend, in Hindu mythology the world rests on a giant turtle.
-However, the Hindus insert four elephants who stand on the shell of the turtle and hold up the world.
+However, the Hindus insert four elephants who stand on the shell of the turtle to uphold the world.

-In Hindu folklore, these is a giant turtle named Kurma, who holds the god Vishnu on his back.
-Kurma even has a temple that is dedicated to him – the Srikurmam Kurmanathaswamy Temple, which is located in Andhra Pradesh, India.
+In Hindu mythology, there is a giant turtle named Kurma who holds the god Vishnu on his back.
+Kurma even has a temple that’s dedicated to him – the Srikurmam Kurmanathaswamy Temple, which is located in Andhra Pradesh, India.

-In Hindu culture, Kurma is considered the first living being, his belly symbolizing the Earth and his shell symbolizing the celestial world, or heavens.
+In Hinduism, Kurma is considered the first living being, his belly symbolizing the Earth and his shell symbolizing the celestial world, or heavens.

-In ancient Egypt, turtles were plentiful in the Nile River, and they were considered to be sacred beings who warded off evil.
-Turtle amulets were warn for protection and to keep the wearer healthy.
+In ancient Egypt, turtles were plentiful in the Nile River.
+The Egyptians saw them as sacred beings who warded off evil.
+They wore turtle amulets for protection and to keep the wearer healthy.
 Thus, as with other cultures around the world, turtles in Egypt were symbols of protection, health, and longevity.

-In ancient Mesopotamia, Enki, the god of water, was associated with the turtle.
-When Ninurta, the god of hunting and farming, attempts to gain absolute power over the world, Enki release a giant turtle to follow Ninurta.
-The turtle catches Ninurta and bites his ankle.
-He then digs a big hole and pulls Ninurta into with him, thus saving the world.
+The Mesopotamians associated Enki, their god of water, with the turtle.
+In one story, when Ninurta, the god of hunting and farming, attempted to gain absolute power over the world, Enki released a giant turtle to follow him.
+The turtle caught Ninurta and bit his ankle.
+He then dug a big hole and pulled Ninurta into with him, thus saving the world.

 For the Sufis, turtles held important symbolic meaning.
 The Sufis saw the hatching of baby sea turtles who make their pilgrimage across the sand an into the sea as symbolic of one’s return to God through prayer and God’s guidance.